 That ‘s for those who still have problems going about knowing their result.

 This means – as it states – that you were not selected (you didn’t win).
 Do not despair.
-Recheck at the end of September to see if a possible update of the results includes you by then.
-(In some years, very few initially unselected entrants are added to the selectees list around September.
+Recheck in early October to see if a possible update of the results includes you by then.
+(In some years, very few initially unselected entrants are added to the selectees list some time around September.
 Meaning, it is possible for you not to be selected in May, but find out by October that your result later changed).
-If, on the other hand, your result that indicates “not selected” remains till October, simply try again during the next Entry period which would begin a few days later or perhaps, already ongoing.
+If, on the other hand, your result that indicates “not selected” remains till October, simply try again during the next Entry period which would begin a few days later or perhaps, is already ongoing.

-If the above screen shot was the outcome of your result checking, then carefully read and follow the instructions included in that letter.
-Anyone with basic English reading comprehension skills would understand the contents and do what is required.
-For those who still find it difficult in doing it themselves, we are going to publish a series of articles intended to walk you through the process; from receiving the letter shown above, referred to as First Notification Letter (NL1, for short), to preparing for your interview.
+If the above screen shot was the outcome of you checking your result, then carefully read and follow the instructions included in that letter.
+Anyone with basic English reading comprehension skills would understand the contents.
+For those who still find it difficult in doing it themselves, we are going to publish a series of articles intended to walk you through the process; from receiving the letter shown above, referred to as your Selection Notification Letter or First Notification Letter (NL1, for short), to preparing for your interview.